toss/es-git/docs/reference/classes/DiffDelta.md

 > **status**(): [`DeltaType`](../type-aliases/DeltaType.md)

-Returns the status of this entry
+Returns the status of this entry.

 #### Returns